 The value of each Ultimate Rewards Point will depend on whether they originate from a premium card or a no-annual-fee card.

-As previously stated, even if no-annual-fee cards generate Ultimate Rewards Points, you will not have the ability to transfer to partners, including to the World of Hyatt, unless you have one of Chase’s premium cards (Chase Sapphire Preferred® Credit Card, Chase Sapphire Reserve® Credit Card, or Chase Ink Business Preferred® Credit Card).
+Even if no-annual-fee cards generate Ultimate Rewards Points, you cannot transfer them to partners, including the World of Hyatt, unless you have one of Chase’s premium cards.

-That is why I strongly recommend owning at least ONE premium Chase card because this incredibly fantastic redemption option would not be possible without one.
+Therefore, I strongly recommend owning at least ONE premium Chase card because this incredibly fantastic redemption benefit would not be possible without one.

 Chase Travel Partners